cajogos/easy-steps/c-programming/chapter-001/README.md

 # 1. Getting Started

+Welcome to the world of C. This chapter demonstrates how to create a C program in text, then how to compile it into executable byte form.

 ## Summary

 - The American National Standards Institute established the standard of the C programming language.